b97tsk/reactive-tree/README.md

 #### class Twig: handler

 `handler` is a data property, no magic happen when you get or set this property.

+#### class Twig: dirty

+`dirty` indicates whether the twig should update the cached value.

+`dirty` is a data property, no magic happen when you get or set this property.

 #### class Twig: value